Author – Jenna Hilton

 Ensure energy efficiency

-By introducing these eco-friendly steps, you can start a meaningful conversation in your work that is sure to encourage and impact others to think more about their own carbon footprint.
+By introducing these eco-friendly steps, you can start a meaningful conversation about how to make your office environmentally friendly that is sure to encourage others to think more about their own carbon footprint.

 Author profile – Jenna Hilton is a guest blogger who has contributed this advertorial